wwu-webtech/ashlar/source/_patterns/03-organisms/statistics-collection/statistics-collection.html-vertical.md

 ---
-title: Statistics Collection - Vertical (a collection of vertically styled statistics)
+title: Statistics Collection - Side-by-side
 ---
 A grouping of statistics, styled with flexbox.
-This one contains vertical statistics.
+This one contains vertically styled statistics laid out side-by-side.